CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-dragons-player-guide.md

 _Alatar_ (clarification)—Alatar can use his "teleport" ability if he is wounded, tapped, or untapped.
 Alatar always faces a strike when he teleports, regardless of his wounded or tapped status.
 Alatar must teleport (and declare he is facing a strike) before any other strikes are assigned.

-_Alatar_ (errata)—Change "…; he must tap and make a corruption check immediately following the attack." to "…; he must make a corruption check immediately following teh attack, and, if untapped, he must tap."
+_Alatar_ (errata)—Change "…; he must tap and make a corruption check immediately following the attack." to "…; he must make a corruption check immediately following the attack, and, if untapped, he must tap."

 _Align Palantir_ (errata)—Add "May not be duplicated on a given Palantir."